 He also serves on the National Advisory Panel and Quality Advisory Panel of the Scorecard program, delivered by the Department of Environment, Land, Water and Planning (Victorian State Government).

 Dr Anne Stuart has worked as an educator, principal policy officer in State Government natural resource management and is now a Resident Research Fellow at Griffith University.
 Anne brings to ZEB a project management focus coupled with purposeful thinking.
 She lives on a community in the Shire, having done so for 30 years, where she and her partner raised their family.

 Vicki Brooke - Zero Emissions Byron Founding Chair

-Having worked on climate change impacts for more than 20 years, Vicki Brooke became a founding member of Zero Emissions Byron at its inception in 2015, and served as our Founding Chair from 2016 to 2020.
+Having worked on climate change impacts for more than 20 years, Vicki Brooke became a founding member of Zero Emissions Byron at its inception in 2015, and served as our Chair from 2016 to 2020.

 For nearly four years, Vicki initiated and ran a small not-for-profit campaign, 100-Go-Solar, to encourage Byron businesses to install solar.
 It achieved its goal in 2018, reaching 100 installed businesses with a total of 1.5MW renewable energy.

 Tireless, determined, and always full of ideas, Vicki wrote many successful grant applications for ZEB, and has drawn in a range of people to become involved in ZEB activities.